-This topic describes how to configure the Front end idle timeout for the Gorouter field in the Networking pane of the VMware Tanzu Application Service for VMs (TAS for VMs) tile.
+This topic describes how to configure the Front end idle timeout for the Gorouter and HAProxy field in the Networking pane of the VMware Tanzu Application Service for VMs (TAS for VMs) tile.

-You can optionally use the Front end idle timeout for the Gorouter field to help prevent connections from your load balancer to the Gorouter from being closed prematurely.
-The value you enter sets the duration, in seconds, that the Gorouter maintains an idle open connection from a load balancer that supports keep-alive.
+You can optionally use the Front end idle timeout for the Gorouter and HAProxy field to help prevent connections from your load balancer to the Gorouter or HAProxy from being closed prematurely.
+The value you enter sets the duration, in seconds, that the Gorouter or HAProxy maintains an idle open connection from a load balancer that supports keep-alive.

 For specific guidance and exceptions to this rule, see the table below: